spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/16-enable-vm-dashboard.md

 The cluster status displays as **Upgrading** on the cluster overview page.
 Updating can take 10-20 minutes depending on your environment.
 You can track events from the **Events** tab.

-When the cluster is finished upgrading, its status displays as **Running** and the **Virtual Machines** tab appears at the top of the page.
+When the cluster is finished upgrading, its status displays as **Running** and a new tab labeled **Virtual Machines** appears on the Clusters page.